tektoncd/cli/docs/cmd/tkn_pipeline_start.md

   -L, --last                          re-run the pipeline using last pipelinerun values
-      --output string                 format of pipelinerun dry-run (yaml or json) -p, --param stringArray             pass the param as key=value or key=value1,value2 -r, --resource strings              pass the resource name and ref as name=ref -s, --serviceaccount string         pass the serviceaccount name --showlog                       show logs right after starting the pipeline
+      --output string                 format of pipelinerun dry-run (yaml or json) -p, --param stringArray             pass the param as key=value or key=value1,value2 --prefix-name string            specify a prefix for the pipelinerun name (must be lowercase alphanumeric characters) -r, --resource strings              pass the resource name and ref as name=ref -s, --serviceaccount string         pass the serviceaccount name --showlog                       show logs right after starting the pipeline